eseiler18/MATH-458-ProjectNonLinearSystems/README.md

 If you are a looser on windows like Emilien, you can go to your file and open data.csv in "MATH-458-ProjectNonLinearSystems/build/project" folder.
 You will see the different exemple of function our project can handle, and the parameters you can input.
 Now lauch the main with no argument : it will take the "data.csv" file in input by default :

-	./main_louis
+	./run

 Look the Answer on the terminal :<br/>
--First the warnings : They tell missing or incoherent element in the csv <br/>
+* First the warnings : They tell missing or incoherent element in the csv <br/>
--Next the solutions find by the method.
+* Next the solutions find by the method.
 Note that the first column in the csv indicate the method you want to use, so it's normal that some function are resolved by only one method.

+## Test your function : how to fill the csv
+### first column : Choose your method
+* empty -> All the method
+* n for newton;
+* b for Bisection;
+* c for Classic Chord;
+* f for Fixed Point method
+sample:
+> n;b;c  # newton, Chord and Bisection will be computed
 ## Test your function : how to fill the csv
 ### first column : Choose your method
 empty -> All the method <br/>